janpetzold/az305-learning/README.md

 ## Backup

-Azure Backup are multiple Services e.g. to copy VM content into Backup Vault but it makes more sense to use it as an orchestrator
+Azure Backup are multiple Services e.g. to copy VM content into Backup Vault but it makes more sense to use it as an orchestrator.
+It can be used to back up entire virtual machines running Windows or Linux.

 Azure Blob Storage backup and recovery: